On the Integrality Gap of the Subtour LP for the 1,2-TSP: Introduction

 \section{Introduction}

 The Traveling Salesman Problem (TSP) is one of the most well studied problems in combinatorial optimization.
 Given a set of cities $\{1, 2, \ldots, n\}$, and distances $c( i, j )$ for traveling from city $i$ to $j$, the goal is to find a tour of minimum length that visits each city exactly once.
 An important special case of the TSP is the case when the distance forms a metric, i.e., $c(i,j)\le c(i,k) + c(k,j)$ for all $i,j,k$, and all distances are symmetric, i.e., $c(i,j)=c(j,i)$ for all $i,j$.
-The symmetric TSP is known to be APX-hard, even if $c(i,j)\in \{1,2\}$ for all $i,j$~\cite{PapadimitriouY93}; note that such instances trivially obey the triangle inequality.
+The symmetric TSP is known to be NP-hard, even if $c(i,j)\in \{1,2\}$ for all $i,j$~\cite{PapadimitriouY93}; note that such instances trivially obey the triangle inequality.
+Such instances are also known to be APX-hard; that is, there is no $\alpha$-approximation algorithm for the problem for some $\alpha > 1$ unless $P = NP$.